OpenZeppelin/defender-client/packages/admin/README.md

 # End Of Support Notice

-We will soon stop supporting this package.
-Please migrate to `@openzeppelin/defender-sdk`.
+We will no longer be maintaining or supporting any additional releases for defender-client.
+Please migrate to defender-sdk as soon as possible to get all the benefits of defender 2.0 and more.

 ## Install